Marguarite

 Let us know when you receive your Medicare ID card.

-As soon as you receive your ID card, update your profile with insurance details on Diabetes.shop.
-This will keep your account up to date so we can process ongoing orders with your new insurance.
+As soon as you receive your ID card, update your profile with your insurance details on Diabetes.shop.
+This will keep your account up to date so we can process ongoing orders with your new insurance, or allow us to help you with any changes that might be needed to your supply ordering process.

 Set up automatic shipments or plan to order supplies a month in advance.